- Arrival to Campus & Room Keys

 - What To Bring / What Not To Bring

 Students will be given a move-in date and upon arrival, should check in with the Student Life staff in the Salveson Lobby to receive instructions on how to proceed.
 Students participating in school-sponsored camps and/or fall sports should arrive on the assigned arrival date for their organizations Approval for an earlier arrival day may be obtained only under special circumstances and only by contacting the Office of Student Life.
-A $25 per day fee may apply.
+A $25 per day early arrival fee will apply.
+Additional fees will be applied for students who arrive to campus for move-in outside of arrival/move-in hours.

 After checking in when you arrive, you will receive your room key from your hall staff.

-In order to secure your space in the residence halls, please mail your $125 housing damage deposit as soon as possible to the below address.
-Please include the student's name on the check or money order.
+In order to secure your space in the residence halls, please pay the $125 housing damage deposit as soon as possible.
+Please include the student's name on the check or money order if sending through the mail.
 Damage deposits may also be paid over the phone with a credit card by contacting our business office at 641.585.8135.

 Waldorf Business Office